teobot/animal-pricer/README.md

-# fish-pricer
+# animal-pricer
-This website holds all the information on how much each fish is worth, then displays it
+This website holds all the information on how much each fish and insect is worth, then displays it